-If you’re a leaseholder and you wish to purchase your part of the freehold of your property, don’t hesitate to seek legal counsel from one of our LGBT Lawyers.
+If you’re a leaseholder and you wish to purchase part of the freehold of your property, we will connect you to an experienced landlord and tenant lawyer.
 Freehold purchases can be complex and intricate, so finding legal guidance that can support you through the process is essential.

 What is a freehold purchase?